Where Are They Now?

 Hugo D'ipolitto who played one of the twin pianos from 1934-1935, 1959-1966, and 1969-1975 has died.
 He was 94.

-Jimmie Brown who was a vocalist and Alto Saxophonist during the war lives in North Carolina.
+Jimmie Brown who was a vocalist and Alto Saxophonist during the war passed away in 2010.
 Jimmie was with the band from 1942-1945.

 Bill Flannigan who played Guitar, Euphonium, the Clavietta, Trombone, and who sang in the band from 1950-1965 passed away in June of 2006.
 He was 86 years old.
 His wife Cristine passed away a few weeks after he did.